 Join Peppa Pig, Rebecca Rabbit, and Freddy Fox as they search for delicious chocolate eggs and even see baby chicks hatching in the yard!

 An all-time favorite at bath time, colored bath dropz!
 Mix and match the tints to create all the colors of the rainbow.

 Come over to the cutest kitchen in town and see what's cooking at the Chef's Club in this wildly popular Shopkins Set!

 Join Mouse from If You Give a Mouse a Cookie as he goes on an Easter egg hunt!

 This toy parachute has no strings to tangle and requires no batteries.
 Simply toss it high and watch it fly!

-Counting bears is not only fun, but it also builds math skills.
+Counting bears are not only fun, but it also builds math skills.